Elias Marks: The End of Barhamville Institute

-By 1861 Marks entered his 70's and retired back to Columbia.
+By 1861, Marks entered his seventies and retired back to Columbia.
 Marks still owned Bahramville.
 Acelie Togno, who had been running a school in Columbia, leased the school from Marks in June 1862 and ran it for two years.
 Then Sophie Sosnowski took over the management of Barhamville.

 The American Civil War began in April 1861.
 The Jews of South Carolina shifted their allegiance from the nation to the state as the Civil War approached.
 "Except in religion, the Jews differed very little from other white residents of the city.”
 "On the critical issue of slavery, they were supporters ..."
-Marks wrote lyrics for music dedicated to the "patriotic ladies of the Southern Confederated States".
+From 1830 to 1860, Marks typically owned 10 to 20 slaves.
+He wrote lyrics for music dedicated to the "patriotic ladies of the Southern Confederated States".

 In 1865 Union General Sherman's army marched from Savannah towards Virginia in the Campaign of the Carolinas.
 Confederate scouts reported that the Union Army was heading for Columbia.
 Marks in Columbia worked with Sosnowski in Barhamville to get the last group of female students sent Upcountry before the Union Army arrived.
 Civil order deteriorated in Columbia as the Union Army approached and the Confederate Army withdrew.
 During the Union occupation from 17 to 20 February, a third of Columbia was destroyed by a series of fires.

 The Union Army provided guards for certain non-military buildings during the brief occupation.
 Marks was able to get guards assigned to Barhamville for protection against drunken, ill-intentioned soldiers and civilians.
 The exhausted guards made little effort except for one diligent Union soldier, a Tennessean who found that he had a mutual acquaintance with Sosnowski.
 Sosnowski used her late husband's Masonic materials to acquire aid from some Union officers.
 On the last night, a passing unit of "warm hearted" Irish American soldiers assisted Sosnowski in protecting the school from marauders.
 Marks' Barhamville Institute still stood when the Union Army moved on although some valuables were stolen.